Postpartum depression: new dads get baby blues too – DW – 12/17/2024

 A trial of a new cognitive behavioral therapy program may provide a step toward greater support for new fathers experiencing postpartum depression, which is underrecognized in men.

-While postpartum depression is common in women — affecting around 25% of new mums — it also affects 10% of new dads.
+While postpartum depression is common in women — affecting around 25% of new mothers — it also affects 10% of new fathers.
 The emotional and psychological toll on men can be just as profound.

 A new parental training intervention highlighting childhood developmental milestones and play-based parenting has shown promise for men with the condition.
 The results of the 18-month trial have now been published in the journal JAMA Psychiatry.